website-hub-code/agentzero/README.md

 ALLOW / REVIEW / BLOCK
   ↓
 TOOL EXECUTION

+The Python runtime is the actual AGENTZERO security engine.

+The HTML application in demo/index.html is the demonstration and control console used to visualize and test the runtime.

 Why AGENTZERO?

-AI agents can now do more than generate text.
-They can:
+Modern AI agents are increasingly capable of taking real actions:

-Read and modify files
+Reading and modifying files
-Call APIs
+Calling APIs
-Send emails and messages
+Sending messages and email
-Upload data
+Uploading data
-Access external services
+Accessing external services
-Change permissions
+Changing permissions
-Perform other consequential operations
+Performing other consequential operations

+That creates a new security boundary.

-The security problem is that an agent can make a reasonable internal decision while still proposing an action that is unsafe, unauthorized, or inconsistent with the user's actual request.
+An agent can make a reasonable decision according to its own reasoning while still proposing an action that is unsafe, unauthorized, or inconsistent with the user's actual goal.

-AGENTZERO adds an independent security boundary before execution.
+AGENTZERO provides an independent runtime security layer before the action reaches execution.

 Core Principle

 The AI agent can propose an action.
 It should not be the final authority over whether that action executes.

-AGENTZERO separates five responsibilities:
+AGENTZERO separates the responsibilities of the system:

 Component	Responsibility
 AI Agent	Proposes what it wants to do
-Semantic Analyzer	Interprets intent and security-relevant context Runtime Layer	Provides concrete facts about the environment Risk Engine	Calculates risk from multiple signals Policy Engine	Decides ALLOW, REVIEW, or BLOCK
+Semantic Analyzer	Interprets intent and security-relevant context Runtime Layer	Provides concrete runtime evidence
+Risk Engine	Calculates structured risk
+Policy Engine	Decides ALLOW, REVIEW, or BLOCK

-This separation helps reduce false positives and prevents an AI model's interpretation from becoming the final authorization decision.
+This separation is important because an AI-generated security judgment should not automatically become the final authorization decision.

-Security Model
+Security Signals

 AGENTZERO evaluates consequential actions across multiple dimensions.

 Sensitive Information

-Detects and evaluates information such as:
+Evaluates whether the action involves:

 PII
-Identity data
+Identity information
-Financial data
+Financial information
 Credentials
 API keys
 Secrets
 Health information
-Other sensitive classifications
+Other classified sensitive data

 A high sensitive-information score describes the data involved.
-It does not, by itself, mean the action is malicious.
+It does not automatically mean the action is malicious.

 Intent Deviation